Pintaius/LDmergeFM/README.md

 non-whitespace characters.
 The underscore ("\_") separation with `$LOCUS` is mandatory.

-## Changing weights and correlation in-files
+## Changing cohort weights and correlation file format

 The other two arguments of the script do not have to be used, they are
 optional: